FusionAuth/fusionauth-site/astro/src/content/docs/apis/identity-providers/_README.md

 ### Available Since

 This is the only attribute `idp_since` that is set for every IdP.
-Since it is used various places it is set before any includes and unset at the bottom of the `adoc` file.
+Since it is used various places it is set before any includes and unset at the bottom of the `mdx` file.

 ### Token Storage

 Each Identity Provider stores a token at the end of the authentication process.
 This is often a refresh token, but may vary.
-See `_token-storage-note.adoc` for more details about this.
+See `_token-storage-note.mdx` for more details about this.